spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/openstack.md

   - One IP address for the Virtual IP (VIP)
   - DNS can resolve the domain `api.spectrocloud.com`.

-- An x86 Linux environment with a Docker daemon installed and a connection to Palette and the Openstack endpoint.
+- An x86 Linux environment with a Docker daemon installed and a connection to Palette and the OpenStack endpoint.
 The Palette CLI installation must be invoked on an up-to-date Linux system with an x86-64 architecture

 - An Open Stack SSH Key Pair.
 Refer to the